nep-pack/NonlinearEigenproblems.jl/docs/src/tutorial_linsolve.md

-# Tutorial: Your own linear solver
+# Tutorial: Specifying linear solvers

 Many of the NEP-solvers are based on solving linear systems of the type